kissofjudase23/Doc-DSA/README.md

                       lps[s] = p  # update suffix length
                       s += 1
                   else:
-                      if p != 0:
+                      if p > 0:
-                          # backward the prefix pointer to the position
-                          # after the matched prefix/suffix string
+                          # reuse the prefix string that has been scanned.
+                          # The length of the longest common prefix suffix
+                          # are put in lps[p-1]
                           p = lps[p-1]
-                      else:
+                      else:  # p = 0
                           # do not match anything
                           lps[s] = 0
                           s += 1